 Need a little more guidance?
 Download this free practical language learning guide for your company, including a management and employee survey.

 3. Give it (enough) time

 At this point, you should have a clear understanding of what you will need in a language course for your business.
-The next step is to take enough time to complete exhaustive research, so that you can be well-informed about all existing options.
+The next step is to take enough time to do some research so that you can be well-informed about all existing options.
 Read all information and reviews of language courses that look like they might be right for you, and contact customer service to obtain a demo version and success stories from long-term customers.
-Definitely find out what sort of additional offers each provider makes available — for example, at Babbel, in addition to the app there is the possibility to book a blended learning package, which combines the best of both worlds in off- and online learning.
-This kind of offer can be particularly attractive for businesses, and are usually quite flexibly adaptive.
+Definitely find out what sort of additional offers each provider makes available — for example, at Babbel, in addition to the app there is the possibility to book a blended learning package, Babbel Intensive, which combines individual learning in the app with 1:1 video lessons with a teacher.
+This kind of offer can be particularly attractive for businesses and are usually quite flexibly adaptive.
 The goal in all of this research should be to find a provider that meets as many of your requirements as possible.
 During this step, it also makes sense to get all of the “hard facts” from customer service, and see if your account manager has any further questions to pass on.
 A great customer service department is worth its weight in gold, especially at the start, and will likely be able to help with any issues you encounter now or in the future.

 4. Separate the wheat from the chaff